paugier/mercurial-book/en/collab.rst

 You can pull and push changes securely over a network connection using the Secure Shell (``ssh``) protocol.
 To use this successfully, you may have to do a little bit of configuration on the client or server sides.

-If you're not familiar with ssh, it's the name of both a command and a network protocol that lets you securely communicate with another computer.
+If you *aren't* familiar with ssh, it's the name of both a command and a network protocol that lets you securely communicate with another computer.
 To use it with Mercurial, you'll be setting up one or more user accounts on a server so that remote users can log in and execute commands.

 (If you *are* familiar with ssh, you'll probably find some of the material that follows to be elementary in nature.)